pixou38/methane-fix/_posts/2024-02-12-methane-research agenda.markdown

 ### The Problem

 Methane is a potent greenhouse gas, contributing significantly to global warming.
+It didn't get as much attention as CO2 because the amount of methane emission is much smaller, but it has a significant impact (for a given amount of gas, it has a greenhouse effect 80 times more potent than CO2).

 While reducing emissions is crucial, achieving zero emissions might be impossible, especially in sectors like agriculture.
-Sudden, large methane releases are also possible, like from the Arctic.
+Sudden, large methane releases are also possible, like from the Arctic with the permafrost releasing it.

 ### The Solution